 and the UK government has pledged that all households will be able to access it, or another technology delivering gigabit speeds, by 2025.

-In the future, however, our internet connections might not be delivered via wires at all or linked to our homes.
+, however, our internet connections might not be delivered via wires at all or linked to our homes.
 Mobile broadband, which uses the mobile network to transmit data, is now with 5G achieving speeds to rival fixed-lined connections.
 Someday in the not too distant future, we might all have cut the cord and be using broadband via mobile networks.